jackyzengl/EIIR/README.md

 ## 🏠 About

-In recent years, embodied intelligent robotics (EIR) has made significant progress in multi-modal perception, autonomous decision-making, and physical interaction.
-Some robots have already been tested in general-purpose scenarios such as homes and shopping malls.
-We aim to advance the research and application of embodied intelligence in industrial scenes.
-However, current EIR lacks a deep understanding of industrial environment semantics and the normative constraints among industrial operating objects.
-To address this gap, this paper first reviews the history of industrial robotics and the mainstream EIR frameworks.
-We then introduce the concept of the **embodied intelligent industrial robotics (EIIR)** and propose **a knowledge-driven EIIR technology framework** for industrial environments.
+In recent years, embodied intelligent robotics (EIR) advances significantly in  multi-modal perception, autonomous decision-making, and physical interaction.
+Some robots have already been tested in general-purpose scenarios, such as homes and shopping malls.
+However, EIR currently lacks a deep understanding of the semantics of industrial environments and the normative constraints between industrial operating objects.
+The goal of this paper is to advance the research and application of embodied intelligence in industrial scenarios.
+This paper first reviews the history of industrial robotics and the mainstream EIR frameworks.
+Herein, the concept of **embodied intelligent industrial robotics (EIIR)** is formulated and **a knowledge-driven EIIR technical framework** for industrial environments is proposed.

-The framework includes **four main modules**: world model, high-level task planner, low-level skill controller, and simulator.
-The world model provides industrial working environment knowledge (such as semantic map) and industrial operating object knowledge (such as knowledge graph) that large language model (LLM) lacks.
-The high-level task planner breaks down natural language tasks into a series of subtasks.
-The low-level skill controller translates these subtasks into specific, executable skill sequences to realize the physical execution of industrial tasks.
-The simulator models kinematics, control logic, and environmental interactions to support algorithm development, virtual commissioning, and digital twins at both the single-robot and full-production-line scales.
+The framework includes **four primary modules**: a world model, a high-level task planner, a low-level skill controller, and a simulator.
+The world model provides knowledge of industrial working environment (such as semantic maps) and industrial operating object (such as knowledge graphs) that large language models (LLMs) lack.
+The high-level task planner decomposes natural language tasks into a series of subtasks.
+The low-level skill controller translates these subtasks into specific, executable skill sequences to achieve physical execution.
+The simulator models the kinematics, control logic, and environmental interactions, thereby enabling algorithm development, virtual commissioning, and digital twins at both single-robot and full-production-line scales.

-We also review **the current development of technologies related to each module** and highlight recent progress in adapting them to industrial applications.
-Finally, we summarize the key challenges EIIR faces in industrial scenarios and suggest future research directions.
-We believe that EIIR technology will shape the next generation of industrial robotics.
-Industrial systems based on embodied intelligent industrial robots offer strong potential for enabling intelligent manufacturing.
-We will continue to track and summarize new research in this area and hope this review will serve as a valuable reference for scholars and engineers interested in industrial embodied intelligence.
-Together, we can help drive the rapid advancement and application of this technology.
+**The development of techniques related to each module** are also thoroughly discussed, and recent progress regarding their adaption to industrial applications is emphasized.
+Finally, the key challenges that EIIR encounters in industrial scenarios are summarized and future research directions are suggested.
+The authors believe that EIIR technology is shaping the next generation of industrial robotics.
+EIIR-based industrial systems have strong potential to enable intelligent manufacturing.
+It is expected that this review could serve as a valuable reference for scholars and engineers that are interested in industrial embodied intelligence.
+Together, scholars can use this research to drive the rapid advancement and application of EIIR techniques.

 ## 💥 Update Log
 * [2025.05.15] We release the first version of the survey on EIIR！ [[PDF]](https://arxiv.org/pdf/2505.09305)